aosilvester/RTS-redux-exercise/README.md

 If there are any problems or issues with this app, please contact the author.

 ## Authors
-RTS-redux-exercise was developed by Alex Silvester in 2018 You may contact Alex via email at (aosilvester@gmail.com) with any questions.
+React Redux API Search was developed by Alex Silvester in 2018 You may contact Alex via email at (aosilvester@gmail.com) with any questions.

 ## Version History